perungrad/Templatte/README.md

 ### Language (L:) pattern ###

 Language pattern is useful for creating multi-language websites.
-You can connect Templatte to some other class, which provides translations.
+You can connect Templatté to some other class, which provides translations.

-Language patterns are enabled by default and translations are handled by dummy method Templatte::lang().
+Language patterns are enabled by default and translations are handled by the dummy method `Templatte::lang()`.

-You can disable language patterns in constructor by seeting option `langs` to `false`.
+You can disable language patterns in constructor by setting the option `langs` to `false`.

     <?php